KALoneNinja/Evaluation-Extension/README.md

 </ul>

 <h3>Current Version and Works</h3>
-<p>Version 0.5.1 will come out with feedback generation for Magic 8 Ball.</p>
+<p>Version 0.7.0 will come out with improved help boxes with styling
+<p>Soon to have complete feedback generation for Magic 8 Ball (need variety messages and help .</p>
+<p>All other projects need full development</p>